• Diamond Home page

 eBIC is housed in a modern, purpose built facility, with microscopes located on the ground floor, with the exception of Titan Krios 1 which is a short walk away in Diamond's synchrotron building.

-Samples are clipped in the laboratory space on the ground floor and loaded onto microscopes, then data collection is managed remotely from the Control Room (located on the 1st floor of the i14 building).
+Samples are clipped in the laboratory space on the ground floor and loaded onto microscopes, then data collection is managed remotely from the control room (located on the 1st floor of the I14 building).

 Accommodation for eBIC visitors is normally booked at the on-site guest house, which is within easy walking distance of the eBIC facility.
+The Diamond User Office organise accommodation bookings for rooms, with breakfast included.
+More information is available at Experiment at Diamond.

 What needs to be organised ahead of microscope sessions?